docker/docs/engine/userguide/networking/index.md

 - You expose ports using the `EXPOSE` keyword in the Dockerfile or the `--expose` flag to `docker run`.
-Exposing ports is a way of documenting which ports are used, but does not actually map or open any ports.
+Exposing ports is a way of documenting which ports are used, but **does not actually map or open any ports**.
 Exposing ports is optional.
 - You publish ports using the `--publish` or `--publish-all` flag to `docker run`.
   This tells Docker which ports to open on the container's network interface.
   When a port is published, it is mapped to an available high-order port (higher than `30000`) on the host machine, unless you specify the port to map to on the host machine at runtime.
-You cannot specify the port to map to on the host machine in the Dockerfile, because there is no way to guarantee that the port will be available on the host machine where you run the image.
+You cannot specify the port to map to on the host machine when you build the image (in the Dockerfile), because there is no way to guarantee that the port will be available on the host machine where you run the image.

   This example publishes port 80 in the container to a random high port (in this case, `32768`) on the host machine.
 The `-d` flag causes the